Skip to main content

 In the morning session, a selection of Year 12 compositions were workshopped by Trinity Laban musicians, with feedback provided by Trinity Laban’s Head of Composition.

-The afternoon concert featured excerpts from:
+The afternoon concert featured analysis of and excerpts from:

 • Scenes from Mozart’s Marriage of Figaro